Almost sure multifractal spectrum of SLE: One point estimates for the forward maps

 \subsection{Comparison lemmas}

-In this subsection we prove several lemmas comparing probabilities of sets associated with the finite time Loewner maps to probabilities of sets associated with the infinite time Loewner maps of Theorem~\ref{1pt forward}, and use these results to estimate the areas of the sets $\mathcal A_\ep^{s;u}(\eta ; c)$ of Theorem~\ref{1pt forward}.
+In this subsection we prove several lemmas comparing probabilities of sets associated with the finite time Loewner maps to probabilities of sets associated with the infinite time Loewner maps of Theorem~\ref{1pt forward}, and use these results to estimate the area of the set where the event of Theorem~\ref{1pt forward} occurs.

-Our first lemma is needed for the proof of the upper bound in Theorem~\ref{1pt forward}.
+The next lemma is needed for the proof of the lower bound in Theorem~\ref{1pt forward}.